 Planning Your Wedding

 As you look forward to your wedding day, there are two important tasks your congregation and pastor can help you with: one is planning a wedding, the other is preparing for marriage.
 A wedding lasts thirty-five minutes, a marriage lasts a lifetime.
 The policies of Holy Cross Lutheran Church are designed with both of these blessed events in mind.
+Please fill out the form to the right that applies to your situation.
+Once your wedding is approved and on the church calendar, you may stop in the church office to pick up the “Planning Your Wedding” manual.

 A Worship Service